flox/flox/cli/flox/doc/flox-install.md

 that the environment isn't broken
 (for example, in rare cases packages may provide files that conflict).
-If building the environment fails, including any of the consitituent packages, the attempt is discarded and the environment is unmodified.
+If building the environment fails, including any of the constituent packages, the attempt is discarded and the environment is unmodified.
 If the build succeeds, the environment is atomically updated.